complete-dope/complete-dope.github.io/_posts/2025-01-18-Build-a-VS-code-extension.md

 In the script tag , you just have to mention <script id='dist/main.js'/> !!
 That is the compiled main.js file
 ```

+## Bundler

 All the files get compiled to JS , even css all gets compiled to JS and then created in a single file in the dist folder , and in HTML you just have to refer to a single div in which you add the <script src="bundle.js">

 That's it ...
 This is how you use react in a webview in a vsc extension

+In Webpack, a loader is a tool or plugin that processes and transforms files (like JavaScript, CSS, images, etc.) before they are bundled into the final output.

+### Loader

+A loader in Webpack is a mechanism that allows you to preprocess files as they are imported or loaded into your project.
+Loaders transform these files into modules that can be included in your application's dependency graph.
+For example:

+1. Compiling TypeScript to JavaScript.
+2. Transforming SASS/SCSS to CSS.

+### Types of loader

+1. babel-loader
+2. style-loader
+3. css-loader

+What they do is convert the complex coding file code to simple 2 (css , js) / simplify them

+complex file ( like typescript , css )  => loader => (easy files) => webpack ( makes it to a single file)

+Webpack makes it all in a single file ..

 ## Extension.js
 Tree views != Webview , they are both seperate things